 - unusual vaginal discharge

-People with symptoms of cervical cancer should consult a doctor or gynecologist, who can perform a Pap smear to test for abnormal cells in the cervix.
+People with symptoms of cervical cancer should consult a doctor or gynecologist who can test for cancerous cells.

 A very light period can sometimes resemble spotting and vice versa.
-The two factors that can help a person determine whether bleeding is a period or spotting are duration and volume of the spotting may help people tell the difference.
+The duration and volume of the spotting may help people tell the difference.

 It is also best to seek medical advice if any of the following symptoms accompany the spotting: